logoPostPlanify

 What is the cheapest Hootsuite alternative?

 Zoho Social is the cheapest at $10/month (annual billing) with scheduling, monitoring, and the Zia AI assistant.
 Publer starts at $12/month per social set, Buffer charges $6 per channel, and Pallyy starts at $15/month.
-For flat-rate pricing with unlimited posts, PostPlanify's $29/month Starter plan covers 5 accounts with no per-user fees.
+For flat-rate pricing, PostPlanify's $99/month Growth plan covers 15 accounts with no per-user fees.

 Which Hootsuite alternative is best for agencies?

 Sendible, SocialPilot, and Vista Social lead for agency workflows.
 Sendible ($29/mo) excels at white-label reporting and client management.
 SocialPilot ($30/mo) is strongest for CSV bulk scheduling.
 Vista Social ($79/mo) adds DM automation and review management.
-PostPlanify's Enterprise plan is a strong fit for agencies wanting simplicity and unlimited team members over enterprise complexity.
+PostPlanify's Enterprise plan is a strong fit for agencies wanting custom flat-rate pricing over enterprise complexity.

 Can I switch from Hootsuite to another tool without losing data?